 Note: Completion of a TAFE SA course does not guarantee an employment outcome.
 Formal requirements other than educational qualifications (eg licensing, professional registration), may apply to some occupations.

 Qualifications & Skills Covered

 Topics include construction practice, mathematics, computing for engineering, basic drawing, construction geotechnics, water infrastructure, structural analysis, site management, environmental engineering, water and wastewater treatment and computer science.
-15 core units plus 2 electives.
+To complete the qualification you are required to complete all 15 core units and 2 elective units.

 of TAFE SA graduates find jobs or continue studying.

 of TAFE SA graduates are satisfied with the overall quality of training.

 * 2020 NCVER Student Outcomes Survey findings